TommiChi/abn-amro-code-challenge/README.md

 This repository has also been coupled to [Vercel](https://vercel.com/), and therefore is publicly accessible at [https://abnflix.vercel.app](https://abnflix.vercel.app).

+You can also run the application locally by:
+- Checking out the repository
+- Running `npm install`
+- running `npm run dev`

+/!\ PLEASE CHECK THE ["Using the App"](#using-the-app) SECTION BELOW BEFORE DIVING IN! /!\

 ## The Codebase

 The tech stack chosen for the codebase is: